jawooson/AI_Project_3/README.md

 * The difficult part is knowing which deep learning model to use with this text data.
 Also, there are many ways to vectorize text data.
 * For BoW, we need to create a vocabulary, which is just all the unique words found in an entire corpus (collection of documents).
 This will create the vector of words/tokens.
 If the corpus contains n unique words, then the vector length will be n.
 A caveat, there are many heuristics into how we choose unique words.
 Often times we drop out words from our vocabulary that have low term frequency.
 This is because the value of n can be extremely large, so to limit the size of it we must drop some words.

 For each each document, we vectorize it.
-I provide an example on how vectorization is implemented.
+I use an example derived by [Jocelyn D'Souza](https://medium.com/@djocz) in his M

 Given a corpus of 4 documents below:
 1. _“It was the best of times”_